Meghan Launches ‘Smart Set’ Capsule Collection for Smart Works

 In keeping with the brand’s sustainability practices, the shirts are made on-demand; each shirt is cut and sewn when the order is placed.

 For its part of the collection, Jigsaw offers a two-piece pantsuit from their Paris line.
 The Paris one-button jacket in black (£199, roughly $245) is crafted in a wool blend with a fitted silhouette, slanted front welt pockets, and an acetate/poly lining.
-(Please Note: You will see the jacket in navy online, but that color is not part of the Smart Set line.)
+(Please Note: You will see the jacket in navy online, but that color is not part of The Smart Set collection.)

 Below, a quick refresher on the pieces in the collection.